-contain the faster MC68B09E and MC68B21 chips.
+MC68B09E and contain the faster

+MC68B21 chips.

-Although most of the CPUs slower most of run the time at the faster rate, they will occasionally "lock up" that requires a reset.
-They may also dump the program. recommend you save your program to tape frequently when running double-speed.
+Although most of the CPUs slower will run most of the time at the faster rate, they will occasionally "lock up" that requires a reset.
+They may also dump the program.
+He recommend you save your program to tape frequently when running double-speed.

-The PIA chips are used in all Input/Output operations except screen display.
-Hence, the slower PIAs will not work reliably on any the operation involving cassette. (printer, modem), RS232 expansion (program disc packs. drives). joystick or keyboard ports and all sound to the speaker.
-Although they function intermittantly at double-speed while reading the keyboard or joystick. they nearly "bomb" always in the other operations.
+The PIA chips are used in all Input/Output operations except for screen display.
+Hence, the slower not work reliably on any PIAS will operation involving the cassette, (printer, modem), expansion drives), packs, disc (program joystick or keyboard ports and all sound to the speaker.
+Although they intermittantly function at double-speed while reading the or joystick, they nearly keyboard always "bomb" in the other operations.

 Fortunately, there is little need for double-speed sound and it is best to avoid them altogether.
-However, just the mere presence of the disc controller in the expansion slot (even when idle) will automatically execute a read of this port, restricting the use of double-speed on disc software.
+However, just the mere presence of the disc controller in the expansion slot idle) will automatically execute read of this port. restricting the use of double-speed on disc software.